gabyx/Technical-Markdown/Readme.md

 - [Template.tex](convert/pandoc/includes/Template.tex) : The main template.
 - [Header.tex](convert/pandoc/includes/Header.tex)  : The class, packages and styles defining the document, included by the main template with `include-in-header` in [pandoc-latex.yaml](convert/pandoc/defaults/pandoc-latex.yaml)

-## Debugging

-There is a debug configuration in [launch.json](.vscode/launch.json) for both the HTML and the PDF export.

 ### Pandoc Filters

 Pandoc filters are harder to debug.
 There is an included unix-like [tee.py](convert/pandoc/filters/tee.py) filter